snapfast/AutoMates/README.md

-# AutoEasyApply
+# AutoMates
-Automate the application process on LinkedIn,AngelList.
+Automate the finding people/jobs on Apps like LinkedIn, Bumble, AngelList.

 ## Setup